UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-facts-and-figures/README.md

 ==========================================================

-Styling for the facts and figures component which contains a title and a list of images with a text in a three columns layout.
+Styling for the facts and figures component which contains a title and a list of images with a text in a three-column layout.